Seven definitions of bipartite bound entanglement: Implications with straightforward proofs

 \end{proof}

 We now make the transition from the definitions where we approximate the entangled state $\sigma_+$ to definitions where we transform to any unspecified entangled two-qubit state. \begin{theorem}\normalfont Filter distillability implies projection distillability. \end{theorem} \begin{proof} The proof consists mainly of an argument given in Ref.~[\onlinecite{Horodecki_1998}].
 For completeness we discuss the steps in detail.
-Let $\rho$ be filter-distillable.
-Since the set of entangled states is topologically open in the set of states, there is a trace norm $ \epsilon$-neighborhood around $\sigma_+$ that contains only entangled states for sufficiently small $\epsilon >0$.
+First note that the set of separable states is closed \cite{Horodecki2009QuantumEntanglement} and hence, the set of entangled states is open in the set of all states.
+Let now $\rho$ be filter-distillable.
+Then there is a trace norm $\epsilon$-neighborhood around $\sigma_+$ that contains only entangled states for sufficiently small $\epsilon >0$.
 Now we use the filter distillability of $\rho$ to find an integer $N$ and operators $A$, $B$ such that

 Consequently, $(A \otimes B) \rho^{\otimes N} (A \otimes B)^\dagger$ is entangled because it lies in the entangled $\epsilon$-neighborhood of $\sigma_+$.
 Since $A$ and $B$ map onto qubit spaces, we can express them as